theupdateframework/python-tuf/tuf/README.md

 $ cp repository/metadata.staged/* repository/metadata
 ```

-The client should not attempt to refresh the top-level metadata and the
+The client now attempts to refresh the top-level metadata and the
-partially written snapshot.json.
+partially written snapshot.json, which should be rejected.

 ```Bash
 $ python basic_client.py --repo http://localhost:8001